Best Brands on Social Media

 Booking.com has more than 15 million followers on Facebook, by far the largest social media channel owned by the brand.
 Here they regularly post content promoting the destinations with images, short videos and articles, you guessed it, in the form of storytelling.

-Their community management is on spot!
-They never miss answering or reacting to their followers’ comments.
+Their community management is also spot on!
+They never miss answering or reacting to their followers' comments.

 The brand understands that fun is part of their business, so a small portion of their content is in the form of memes and engaging challenges, such as this one, below